nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-07-types_of_business_insurance.md

 The goal is to get maximum coverage and protection at a minimal cost to your company.

-In life it is impossible to completely avoid risk.
+In life, it is impossible to completely avoid risk.

 Thankfully insurance policies, like those listed, are available to help you further reduce your risk for common situations you may encounter depending on your business model and location.